IvanMurzak/Unity-Saver/Assets/_PackageRoot/README.md

 ```

 # Usage API
-Usage is very simple, you have access to a data through <code>Data</code> property in saver class.
+Usage is very simple, you have access to data through <code>Data</code> property in the saver class.
 - <code>Data</code> - current data with read & write permission (does not read and write from file)
-- <code>DefaultData</code> - access to default data, this data whould be taken on Load operation, only if file is missed or currupted
+- <code>DefaultData</code> - access to default data, this data would be taken on Load operation, only if a file is missed or corrupted
 - <code>Load()</code> - force to execute load from a file operation, returns <code>async Task</code>
 - <code>Save()</code> - insta save current <code>Data</code> to a file, returns <code>async Task</code>
-- <code>SaveDelay()</code> - put save operation in a queue, if the same file is going to be saved twice, just single call will be executed.
+- <code>SaveDelay()</code> - put save operation in a queue, if the same file is going to be saved twice, just a single call will be executed.
 Very useful when data changes very often and required to call Save often as well.
-You may call SaveDelay as many times as need and do not worry about wasting CPU resources for continuously writing data into file.
+You may call SaveDelay as many times as needed and do not worry about wasting CPU resources for continuously writing data into a file.

 # How to use in MonoBehaviour
 ```C#